ducks/node-postgres-exporter/REPORT.md

 - Structured development using isolated feature branches and atomic commits, preserving full traceability of design decisions and implementation evolution.

+## Specific Implementation Details

+The exporter is implemented as a simple modular Node.js service using established libraries:

+- **Express** powers the HTTP server, exposing the `/metrics` and health endpoints.
+- **pg (node-postgres)** manages PostgreSQL database connections via connection pools.
+Each configured database is assigned its own independent pool.
+- **prom-client** handles Prometheus metrics registration, management, and exposition.
+It supports both core exporter metrics and dynamically loaded custom metrics.
+- **express-rate-limit** provides simple request limiting on the `/metrics` endpoint to prevent abuse or tight scrape loops.
+- The service loads configuration at startup from JSON files (`databases.json` and `queries.json`), validates, registers metrics, and exposes fully introspectable config state via `/configz`.
+- The scrape cycle for Prometheus involves calling an internal `collectMetrics()` function that:
+    - Iterates over all configured databases.
+    - Queries built-in Postgres stats (connections, database size).
+    - Runs all custom queries defined in `queries.json`.
+    - Updates the corresponding Prometheus metrics accordingly.
+- Graceful shutdown logic traps SIGINT/SIGTERM and cleanly closes all database pools before exiting.

 ## Obstacles Encountered
 - Never used Prometheus before
 - Initial confusion around metric registration order in `prom-client`